yeastrc/limelight-core/docs/source/tutorials/install-limelight.rst

 ===================================

 Follow these steps to set up your own installation of Limelight on your own computer.
 These instructions include running Limelight with default settings and require only minimal cofiguration by the user.
+If you already have access to Limelight, you do not need to do this to use Limelight.

 This tutorial assumes you have Docker installed on your system.
 Please see our :ref:`Docker Installation Tutorial <Installing Docker>` to get Docker installed.